Vineeiee2291/Supply-Chain-Management/README.md

 - Fine-tuned parameters include learning rate, maximum depth, and subsampling.
 #### Scalability:
 - The model's effectiveness remains consistent across different scales, ensuring robust performance.

+## Conclusion
+The evaluation of different regressors revealed that the Gradient Boosting Regressor outperformed other models, including the Random Forest.
+With lower mean squared error and mean absolute error, the Gradient Boosting Regressor exhibited superior predictive accuracy for the target variable.
+Its R² score, approaching 99%, indicates a strong fit to the dataset.
+Hence, based on the results obtained, the Gradient Boosting Regressor stands out as the optimal choice, providing the most accurate and precise predictions for this specific dataset.